American Reunion

 American Reunion (also known as American Pie 4: Reunion or American Pie: Reunion in certain countries) is a 2012 American sex comedy film written and directed by Jon Hurwitz and Hayden Schlossberg.
 It is the fourth and final installment in the American Pie theatrical series.
 The film's ensemble cast features many actors who reprise their roles from the previous three films, including Jason Biggs, Alyson Hannigan, Chris Klein, Thomas Ian Nicholas, Seann William Scott, Eddie Kaye Thomas, Eugene Levy, Tara Reid, and Mena Suvari, among others.
 The film follows former East Great Falls High School classmates who return to their hometown for a reunion for their graduating class.

-Released in the United States on April 6, 2012, American Reunion received generally mixed reviews from critics, but was a worldwide box office success, grossing $235 million against a $50 million budget.
+Released in the United States on April 6, 2012 by Universal Pictures, American Reunion received generally mixed reviews from critics and was a worldwide box office success, grossing $235 million against a $50 million budget.

 Plot

 Nine years after getting married, (Note: As depicted in American Wedding (2003)) Jim Levenstein and his wife Michelle are in a sexual rut following the birth of their 2-year-old son.
 Kevin Myers is a househusband and architect, Chris "Oz" Ostreicher is a celebrity sportscaster dating Mia, a superficial supermodel, and Paul Finch has been traveling the world.
 The four friends return from their disparate locations to East Great Falls, Michigan, for their thirteen-year high school reunion.
 They are unintentionally joined by Steven Stifler, whom they hoped to avoid.
 Jim encounters Kara, a former neighbor who he used to babysit.
 She invites him to her 18th birthday party and he reluctantly accepts.

 The guys spend the following day at the lake with Michelle and her friend Selena, whom Finch bonds with.
 Kevin and Oz reunite with their high school girlfriends Vicky and Heather, and meet Heather's boyfriend, Ron.
 Kara's boyfriend AJ steals bikini tops from Mia and other women before fleeing on a jet ski.
 The guys track AJ and his friends to a nearby beach where Jim overhears AJ's boastful plans to take Kara's virginity.
 Stifler destroys their jet skis and the guys flee.

 Instead of spending time with Michelle, Jim accompanies the others to the falls where they find Kara's party.
 Unsatisfied with Heather, Ron suggests swapping girlfriends to a disgusted Oz.
 Kara drunkenly tries to seduce Jim, but he rejects her.
 When she passes out, Jim recruits Stifler, Finch, and Oz to distract her parents while he sneaks her into her bedroom.
 Jim returns home and falls asleep, further leaving Michelle despondent about their marriage.
 The following morning, Kevin wakes up in bed with Vicky and assumes they had drunken sex.
 She confirms they did not but is upset he thinks so lowly of her.